postechsv/spink/tutorial.md

     - each process's behavior is given by a sequence of statements
 - Two levels of Statements
     - basic statements: defines atomic actions
-        - e.g.,assignment, channel send/receive, etc.
+        - e.g., assignment, channel send/receive, etc.
     - control statements: determines which action comes after another (control-flow)
         - e.g., if, do, etc.
 - Enabledness (= Executability)